pasiaj/Translate-for-Hammerspoon/README.md

 [install.sh](https://raw.githubusercontent.com/pasiaj/gTranslate-for-Hammerspoon/master/install.sh) just clones this repository into `~/.hammerspoon`, loads it into Hammerspoon and sets `⌃⌥⌘T` as the default keybinding.

-You must manually enter your Google Cloud Translation API KEY to the ~/.hammerspoon/gtranslate/gtranslate.lua-file.

 #### Manual installation

     $ git clone https://github.com/pasiaj/gTranslate-for-Hammerspoon ~/.hammerspoon/gtranslate